-Open the Okta Admin Console in your development org.
-Click Applications > Applications to see all the integrations in your org.
-Click on the name of the integration you are going to submit.
-The browser opens the settings page.
-Confirm that the settings match what you want as the global defaults for all customers.
-In your browser, click on the address bar showing the current URL and copy it to your clipboard.
+In the Okta Admin Console, go to Applications > Applications to see all the integrations in your org.
+Click the name of the app integration that you are going to submit.
+On the settings page, confirm that the settings match what you want as the global defaults for all customers.
+In your browser, click in the address bar showing the current URL and copy it to your clipboard.
 This is the Okta instance URL for your integration.
 Back in the OIN Manager, paste that URL into your submission.
 Protocol-specific settings

 Each of the supported protocols has different configuration settings for the remainder of the submission.